- Guidelines & Recommendations

-The overall objective of the Risk and Crisis Management Programme is to assist members to assess and mitigate risks related to tourism.
-Furthermore, to develop, plan and implement crisis management systems that will reduce the impact of and assist in the recovery from crises.
-The programme and projects are guided by the relevant provision in the Global Code of Ethics for Tourism.
+UNWTO, through the programme of Sustainable Development of Tourism, assists members to assess and mitigate risks related to tourism.
+Furthermore, to develop, plan and implement crisis management systems that will reduce the impact of and assist in the recovery from crises, the activities and projects are guided by the relevant provision in the Global Code of Ethics for Tourism.

 Summary of projects/activities:

 1. Measures to facilitate international travel.
-The Risk and Crisis Management Programme works to ensure the safe and efficient movement of travellers.
-This includes further develop of standards, procedures and the exchange of information in order to deter threats, reduce costs and help ensure safe and efficient movement of travellers.
+UNWTO ensures the safe and efficient movement of travellers.
+This includes further development of standards, procedures and the exchange of information in order to deter threats, reduce costs and help ensure safe and efficient movement of travellers.
 Localization of travel relevant risk information including travel advisories through geo-referencing, time elapsing mechanisms and supporting machine-readable information.
 Another main focus is on health standards and health information related especially to international travel.
-Risk and Crisis Management acts as an international focal point for the World Health Organization (WHO) within the framework of the International Health Regulations (IHR).
+UNWTO acts as an international focal point for the World Health Organization (WHO) within the framework of the International Health Regulations (IHR).

 2. Supports members in identifying and mitigating global and local risks related to tourism.
 UNWTO supports tourism crisis management efforts at national level, focusing on both the establishment of effective crisis management systems (CMS) and improvement of existing CMS.
 Of very high importance is the integration of travel and tourism into the national emergency structures and procedures.
 After having surveyed the issue globally, UNWTO is currently preparing guidelines and best practices on the subject.

-The Risk and Crisis Management Programme also supports Members by providing mitigation strategies, actions and instruments to evaluate risks of global and local importance through capacity building workshops in the following areas:
+To allow for a resilient and sustainable development at a national, regional and international level, UNWTO also supports Members by providing mitigation strategies, actions and instruments to evaluate risks of global and local importance through capacity building workshops in the following areas:

 - Emergency Planning for Tourism